Set Worthy Goals

 • Don’t just write a newsletter once a month.
 Be a writer.

 • Don’t focus on the degree.
-Do interesting science.
+Transform into a scientist.

 • Don’t just take that whirlwind trip of Europe.
-Transform into a traveller.
+Evolve into a traveller.

-The difference here is most people, set milestone goals as a way to catalyze the thing they actually want: to get in shape, to do more interesting work, to find a partner, to add to their life, but quite often, even if they achieve that 10k it does not evolve into the change in who they want to be.
+The difference here is most people set milestone goals as catalyst, or even proxy for what they actually want: to get in shape, to do more interesting work, to find a partner, to add to their life.
+But quite often, even if they achieve that 10k it does not extend into the change in who they want to be.

-So, rather than set a proxy for the change you want to make, be clear about who you want to be.
-Sure, you can hit that 10k but there should be another milestone right after it (for example, I often have it as a personal rule to always have a trip pencilled in on any one I am c`om``ing back from.
-I kinda like to think that it helps to make me a bit more of a traveller than just a tourist.).
+So, be clear about who you want to be at the start.
+Sure, you can hit that 10k but there should be another milestone right after it (for example, I often have it as a personal rule to always have a trip pencilled in on any one I am coming back from.
+I kinda like to think that it helps make me more a traveller than tourist.).

 Creating

-They are also among the hardest, since they can inherently carry the risk of criticism and unsure approbation.
+They are also the hardest, since they carry the risk of criticism and possible rejection.
 So, the risk versus reward thing is here.
 For some people, they’re simply wired to create and can’t help themselves, but for others this is a conscious act of setting these goals and habits, doing the hard yards, and putting something out into the world.

 For Others

-I feel among the most satisfying, are goals in the service of others.
-Perhaps because, as I mention in The 3 Pillars of Happiness , we are social animals and contributing gives us a sense of meaning and belonging, but I have to say that of my goals that make me feel the best and happiest, some of these are around the charity work I do.
+Goals in the service of others are amongst the most satisfying.
+Perhaps because, as I mention in The 3 Pillars of Happiness , we are social animals and contributing gives us a sense of meaning and belonging, but I have to say that of my goals that make me feel the best and happiest, many are around the charity work I do.
 Often much of this work is not even using my advanced skills (though I worked professionally in NGOs for several years), but basic contributions such as showing up, doing the low level work, and volunteering for things, causes, and people you care about have clear correlations with both a sense of achievement and well-being.

-I actually highly recommend everyone should volunteer and contribute in some way that isn’t just a side hustle or for themselves or CV building.
+I actually highly recommend everyone should volunteer and contribute in some way that isn’t just a side hustle for themselves or CV building.
 Find something and wade in.
-Most organizations will always have something for you to do if you can put pride aside, and do the less glamourous work that really needs doing.
+Most organizations will always have something for you to do if you can put pride aside and do the less glamourous, but necessary, work that really needs doing.

 Relationships